BDC Hamburger Icon

 When does night shift differential pay apply?

 The federal Fair Labor Standards Act (FLSA) requires overtime pay (and, by extension, blended overtime pay), but it does not mandate night differentials.
 No federal laws require nighttime differentials.
-Most states and localities lack second- and third-shift differential pay laws as well, though you may want to consult a local expert to be on the safe side.
+Most states and localities lack second- and third-shift differential pay laws as well, but you may want to consult a local expert to be on the safe side.

 When is it best practice to offer night shift differential pay?